Jacobventer/iot_environmental_data_pipeline/readme.md

 ________________________________________

 ## Operational Scenario
-Environmental sensors are deployed throughout the Kungwini municipality.
+Environmental sensors are deployed throughout the Kungwini municipality and collect measurements at regular intervals.
-Sensor measurements are assumed to be collected continuously.
-In the intended operational scenario, telemetry data would be processed every 6 hours in batches.

-Telemetry data is processed every 6 hours in batches.
+The municipal environmental team operates the pipeline every 6 hours to load newly collected telemetry data into the system.
+During each execution, the new sensor data is processed in batches of 10,000 records and the dashboard is updated with the latest environmental alerts, monitoring information and health indicators.

 The generated dashboard allows city planners to:

-•	Monitor environmental conditions
+Monitor environmental conditions
-•	Review environmental alerts
+Review environmental alerts
-•	Identify sensors requiring investigation
+Identify sensors requiring investigation
-•	Monitor data quality
+Monitor data quality
-•	Monitor processing health
+Monitor processing health
-•	Dispatch maintenance or investigation teams when required
+Dispatch maintenance or investigation teams when required

 This system is intended as an environmental information service and not as a real-time emergency response system.

 ________________________________________